 Rain-flow counting method

-(1) The rain-flow counting method consists in the following steps.
+(1) The rain-flow counting method consists in the following steps:

-Consider the stress history in Figure F.1; cut it at its absolute maximum and move the left part so obtained at the end of the diagram, in such a way that the modified diagram is bounded by two absolute maxima, see Figure F.2.
+a) Consider the stress history in Figure F.1; cut it at its absolute maximum and move the left part so obtained at the end of the diagram, in such a way that the modified diagram is bounded by two absolute maxima, see Figure F.2.

-Sort the relative maxima of the stress history in descending order (1, 2,…, 6) and the relative minima in ascending order (1’, 2’, …,6’).
+b) Sort the relative maxima of the stress history in descending order (1, 2,…, 6) and the relative minima in ascending order (1’, 2’, …,6’).

-Assume that the gravity is parallel to the t axis and consider the modified stress history as a guide for water drops falling from peaks and valleys.
+c) Assume that the gravity is parallel to the t axis and consider the modified stress history as a guide for water drops falling from peaks and valleys.

-Release drops from peaks in descending order (1, 2, ..6) and from valleys in increasing order of the stress history itself: the path of each drop on a dry part of the guide identifies a semicycle and its extension on the (t) axis ordinates stress range of the semycicle; i.e. each drop path ends when the drop itself falls down or when it encounters a wet part (see Figure F.3)); (at the end of the process the whole guide is wet and cycles are obtained coupling semicyles).
+d) Release drops from peaks in descending order (1, 2, ..6) and from valleys in increasing order of the stress history itself: the path of each drop on a dry part of the guide identifies a semicycle and its extension on the σ(t) axis ordinates stress range of the semycicle; i.e. each drop path ends when the drop itself falls down or when it encounters a wet part (see Figure F.3)); (at the end of the process the whole guide is wet and cycles are obtained coupling semicyles).